tcrook0/Documentation/Java Eclipse Project GitHub Repository Creation.md

 Instructions on how to create a `Java Eclipse Project` on a local machine and then store the source code for that project in a `GitHub` repository.

-Note: these instructions include steps deleting what was created so that they may be repeated.
+Note: these instructions are repeatable; they include steps deleting what was created.

 # Create a new GitHub Repository